garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 # Revolution and the Bauhaus

-WW1 and it's effect on the world, people had to move on from it.
+WW1 and its effect on the world, people had to move on from it.

 Artists and designers had to try to make sense of it, De Stijl was the response.